Will the Grizzlies cover the spread vs. the Trail Blazers? Promo Codes, Betting Trends, Records ATS

 Grizzlies vs. Trail Blazers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Memphis Grizzlies (0-5) are 1.5-point favorites as they attempt to break a five-game losing streak when they visit the Portland Trail Blazers (2-3) on Friday, November 3, 2023 at Moda Center.
-The matchup airs at 10:00 PM ET on ROOT Sports NW and BSSE.
-The matchup has an over/under set at 219.5 points.
+The Memphis Grizzlies (0-6) are 2.5-point favorites as they look to turn around a six-game losing streak when they visit the Portland Trail Blazers (3-3) on Sunday, November 5, 2023 at Moda Center.
+The matchup airs at 9:00 PM ET on ROOT Sports NW and BSSE.
+The matchup has an over/under of 218.5 points.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!